sandipbhandari07/tictac_game_in_ASDK/README.md

 3. If X wins then X win and If O wins then O win if not then its draw.

 Further deatils (logic) :
-consider a board
+consider a board with the nine positions number as follows:
 1 2 3
 4 5 6
-7 8 9
+7 8 9 (3*3)

 When X plays 1 as their opening move, then O should take 5.
 Then X takes 9 (in this situation, O should not take 3 or 7, O should take 2, 4, 6 or 8):